sgr/Yosaku/README.md

 ```

-### Displaying Log
+### Displaying log messages

 Yosaku uses UITableView for displaying log records.
 You create an *empty* UITableView and set it to YSLogger.

-You must call `viewDidLoad`, `viewWillDisappear`, and `viewDidAppear` in your view controller's same name methods for synchronizing YSLogger's life cycle with your view controller's it.
+In the following example, UITableView is set to app.logger in your view controller's `viewDidLoad` method.

 ```objective-c
 - (void)viewDidLoad